Canadian Regulations for Travel Agencies in a Nutshell

 Canadian + Fees.

-Take some time to listen to a fellow Canadian who only sells air tickets (no he's not a corporate agent) and has come up with a way to charge a $60-500 ticketing fee for every ticket.
+Take some time to listen to a fellow Canadian who only sells air tickets (no, he's not a corporate agent) and has come up with a way to charge a $60-500 ticketing fee for every ticket.
 85% of his income comes from fees.
 Feeling inspired and curious?
 Have a seat and plug into an episode of our Travel Agent Chatter podcast!

 Thank You!

-Do you have thoughts, comments, ideas, or experiences you’d like to share?
+Mike Foster and James Shearer weighed in on the original publication of this article back in 2020.
+Do you have thoughts, comments, ideas, or experiences you'd like to share?
 We want to hear from you!

 Footnotes